 larger than Earth's but smaller than 10 Earth masses.
 They are smaller than Uranus or Neptune.
-Several dozen of these have been Super-Earths.
+Dozens these have been Super-Earths.
 Some Super-Earths have masses and radii that suggest they are made of rocky materials, like Earth, or of ice/water.
-Some number are in or near their
+A number are in or near their